JahnelGroup/flask-api/README.md

 $ pip install -r requirements.txt
 ```

+To display your python installed libraries run `pip freeze`.

 Initialize and then migrate a local SQLite database, you should then see a local *app.db* file.

 ```bash